mdesnoyer/wonderland/docs/TECHNICAL.md

 ## Release Process

+- Periodically, we will push (merge) `development` into `staging` and release for testing.
-- Periodically, we will push (merge) `development` into `production` and release.
+- We will push (merge) `development` into `production` and release.

 ## Hosting

-- Sites are `wonderland-development.netlify.com` and `wonderland-production.netlify.com`, please ask if you require access.
+- Sites are `wonderland-development.netlify.com`, `wonderland-staging.netlify.com` and `wonderland-production.netlify.com`, please ask if you require access.
 - Temporary password to access sites is `kneewrong`

 ## API